ZJU-FAST-Lab/GLPK_Interface/README.md

                 real: minimum objective function

 # Misc

-GLPK is recommended when d the dimension of decision variable has median or large size.
-For small fixed dimension, algs that enjoy linear complexity O(m) are better.
+GLPK is recommended for __median or large d__, i.e., the dimension of decision variable.
+For small dimension (d<=10), algs that enjoy linear complexity O(m) are better.